 There are quite a few rodents in the world.
 There are water-dwelling, dam-building rodents, like the beaver.
 There are ground-dwelling, plant-damaging rodents, like the gopher.
-These rodents have strong teeth that are able to make quick work of the wood on your home.
+These rodents have strong teeth that are able to make quick work of the wood in your home.
 Fortunately, they have no interest in getting into your home and infesting it.
 They prefer living in the water or in the ground.
 But there are three types of rodents that can get into your home, and two of them actually prefer to live with you.
 Let's start our guide by talking about these unique rodent pests.

 Know Your Enemy